geomeskin/FoE_Community_INFO/README.md

 **🧨 Tab 4 — Fragment Tracker**
 Tracks fragment progress toward kits and buildings.
 In-progress items shown first by % completion.

+> **Known limitation:** Fragments purchased in the QI Shop are not recorded in the FoE Helper
+> MegaExport and will not appear in the tracker.
+QI Seasonal Kit fragment balances (e.g. QI
+> Spring/Summer/Autumn Epic Selection Kits) are also not captured.
+If your in-game inventory
+> shows fragment counts that don't match the tracker, QI shop purchases are the likely cause.

 ---

 ## Weekly update workflow